One of my mother's favorite breakfasts to prepare for our family has always been German Farmer's Breakfast, also known as Bauernfruhstuck.

 - 3 large potatoes, skinned and quartered lengthwise

-- 3 Tbsp bacon fat or olive oil
+- 3 tablespoons bacon fat or extra virgin olive oil

 - 2 cups roughly chopped green and white onions (include the greens from the green onions)